lucasadelino/Learning-Compling/Textbooks/Speech and Language Processing (Jurafsky, Martin)/Chapter 2 - Regular Expressions, Text Normalization, Edit Distance/Chapter 2 Notes.md

     Edit distance = 3

 5. Figure out whether drive is closer to brief or to divers and what the edit distance is to each.
 You may use any version of distance that you like.

+    With a sub cost of 1, drive is equidistant to both brief and divers.
+With a sub cost of 2, drive is closer

 6. Now implement a minimum edit distance algorithm and use your hand-computed results to check your code.

     [mineditdist.py](https://github.com/lucasadelino/Learning-Compling/blob/main/Textbooks/Speech%20and%20Language%20Processing%20(Jurafsky%2C%20Martin)/Chapter%202%20-%20Regular%20Expressions%2C%20Text%20Normalization%2C%20Edit%20Distance/mineditdist.py)